Skip to content

 Should you call a pro?

-Three questions determine whether DIY first or pro first is the right spend decision for your ant situation.
+Three questions determine whether DIY first or pro first is the right decision for your ant situation.

 Have you confirmed the ant is a carpenter ant (6–13 mm, single-node petiole, matte black, large)?